-Ganja La Pass is one of the difficult Himalayan passes at an altitude of 5,132 m/……..ft.
+Ganja La Pass is one of the difficult Himalayan passes at an altitude of 5,132 m/16837ft.
 During the Ganja La Pass trek, you will enjoy magnificent views of the Himalayan peaks, Tamang and Sherpa culture, Buddhist monasteries, and scenic landscapes.

-The trek begins in Langtang National Park with a trek to famous Langtang valley and Kyanjin Gompa.
+The trek begins in Langtang National Park with a trek to the famous Langtang valley and Kyanjin Gompa.
 You explore the Tserko-Ri from where the mountain peaks including Langtang Lirung 7,234 m/ 23,734 ft, Langtang Ri 7,205 m/ 23,638 ft, Langsisa Peak 6,427 m/ 21,086 ft, Yala Peak 5,520 m/ 18,110 ft, Ganjala Peak are awe-inspiring.

-The trek route from Langtang crosses over Ganja La and then reach to the Helambu region.
+The trek route from Langtang crosses over Ganja La and then reaches the Helambu region.
 As soon as you leave the Langtang valley and cross the Langtang Khola (stream) the trail steeply advances in the Rhododendron and Juniper forest to the Ganja La.
 The trail to the Pass is difficult indeed in the moraines.
 The view of the mountains from the Pass is stunning.

-Boudhanath Stupa: It is one of the biggest Stupas in terms of size and height in Nepal and located in east of Kathmandu in the ancient trade route between India-Nepal and Tibet.
-The site is peaceful and culturally filled with intermixed influence of Tibetan and Sherpa roots.
-Stupa built in the trading route between Kathmandu and Tibet has four pairs of eyes directed towards all four directions.
+Boudhanath Stupa: It is one of the biggest Stupas in terms of size and height in Nepal and is located in the east of Kathmandu on the ancient trade route between India-Nepal and Tibet.
+The site is peaceful and culturally filled with the intermixed influence of Tibetan and Sherpa roots.
+Stupa built on the trading route between Kathmandu and Tibet has four pairs of eyes directed toward all four directions.
 It is believed to be influenced by Mahayana Buddhist philosophy.
-After short tour of city we return to hotel and prepare for the trek.
-Overnight will be spent at hotel.
+After a short tour of the city, we return to the hotel and prepare for the trek.
+Overnight will be spent at the hotel.

 Elevation will increase which might make the day harder than earlier day.
 The later part of the trek might be tough depending on your physical ability.